Chase-Garrett/dev-gallery/README.md

   To use this application you will need to sighup or create an account.
 From there you can create projects.
 If you are a recruiter you can browse projects from developers. .

   ## Contributing
   Open to collaboration.

-  ## Tests

-  -.

   ## Questions

-  My github username is: bcm22.
+  Github usernames are: bcm22, Chase-Garrett, dan-watkink, livschif.

-  If you have any questions about this project, please contact me at bcmonda22@gmail.com.
+  If you have any questions about this project, please contact us at bcmonda22@gmail.com.